RohanDeo18/Driver-Warning-System-with-Object-and-Facial-Expression-Detection/README.md

-# Project Files for the CMU Summer 2022 Internship Experience.
+# Project Files for the Summer 2022 Project
 Title: Warning System for Drivers with Object and Facial Expression Detection